top of page

 In response to the sentry’s call, twenty archers cleared the reeds along the riverside, bows trained on the foursome sloshing through the river.
 A rain of arrows showered down upon them.
 Elric lifted his shield, which protected him from the immediate death that befell both Oswalind and Perian.
 Vidimir cried out in pain and fell over in the water, clutching at a pair of arrows lodged in his torso as a swirl of red mingled with the river water.

 Elric cursed the archers and himself.
 He knew better than to traipse out into the open in such a defenseless place.
 He knew there was no chance of making it unscathed into the enemy’s camp.
 What was he thinking?
 And now there were two deaths on his hands, soon to be three.
-Pushing the thought aside with the knowledge that they’d simply start over again tomorrow morning, he drove onward, running as best he could up the bank and striking down the nearest bowman.
+Pushing the thought aside with the knowledge that they’d simply start over again tomorrow morning, he drove onward, running up the bank and striking down the nearest bowman.
 With his reverse stroke, a second fell, then he spun and took down a third.

 The remaining archers reloaded and trained their weapons on him—eight in all.
 Elric held a ninth at sword point, the tip grazing the bowman’s neck.